bennidi/mbassador/README.md

 =========

 Mbassador is a very light-weight message bus implementation following the publish subscribe pattern.
 It is designed for ease of use and aims to be resource efficient and very fast.
-It was inspired by google guava's event bus which lacked some features like weak references at that time.
 At its core it offers the following:

 + <em><strong>Annotation driven</em></strong>: To define and customize a message handler simply mark it with @Listener annotation
 + <em><strong>Delivers everything</em></strong>: Messages must not implement any interface and can be of any type (-> message bus is typed using generics with upper